List of Torchwood characters: Alex Hopkins

 Alex Hopkins, portrayed by Julian Lewis Jones, is a former Torchwood Three leader, whose term ended on New Year's Eve, 1999 when he murdered his entire team and committed suicide.
 Before killing himself, he made freelance agent Jack Harkness the head of Torchwood Three, rewarding him for a century of loyal service.
 Having been shown an image of the future, Alex felt his team was grossly unprepared to deal with what was to come.
 His last words prophesied that the world was not ready for the changes the 21st century was to undergo.
 According to the Torchwood website, he is one of the notable employees whose bodies are stored in the cryogenics area, along with his entire team.
-The website also credits him in a letter with designing the Torchwood SUV; it had been his idea to have "TORCHWOOD" written across the side of it, despite concerns it would "compromise [Torchwood's] status as a clandestine quasi-governmental organisation."
+The website also credits him in a letter with designing the Torchwood SUV; it had been his idea to have "TORCHWOOD" written across the side of it, despite concerns it would "compromise [Torchwood's] status as a clandestine quasi-governmental organization."